EXPLORE OUR RESOURCE LIBRARY

 - Dialogue box: for selecting download options for the diagrams.

 - Questions and answers: a section where visitors can check out their general knowledge.

 - Summary: of key terms used on the page.

 - Additional information: How to use the resources on the page.

-Diagrams can be downloaded in JPEG, SVG and AI format.
+Diagrams can be downloaded in JPG and AI format.

 The AI format (Adobe Illustrator) allows diagrams to be edited.

 If you are a new visitor to lightcolourvision.org and looking for information, you will find that one of the things that set us apart from the rest is the relationship between diagrams and explanations.
 Diagrams can introduce ideas in an instant but take several paragraphs to explain.
 They also help to communicate key facts that get buried in the details.